June 21 2022 0Comment

 2. Lateral thinking

-3. Can speak more than one language
+3. Proficiency in more than one language

 See part two of our series on “Why Security Managers Fail” next week…